-It was the end of the 70s and Rupert Holmes unleashed upon the world his magnum opus about unexciting marriages and adulterous spouses in the age before internet dating.
-‘If you like Piña Coladas, getting caught in the rain” opens the second verse.
+It was the end of the 70s and Rupert Holmes unleashed upon the world his magnum opus about Piña Colada, unexciting marriages, and adulterous spouses in the age before internet dating.

 The good news is that it is very easy to make.
 And once you do it, you'll be the most popular person amongst your friends.